gaehlerm/SoftwareEngineering/README.md

 Writing unit tests for classes is probably the most important part of this chapter.
 This is not only because of the prevalence of classes, but also because classes tend to become messy without any unit tests.

 First of all, classes tend to become too big.
 They have too many member variables and complicated methods.
 Both will make it very hard to write unit tests.
-Member variables share the same issues as function arguments do.
+Member variables share the same issues as function arguments do [classes].
 Member variables increase the dimensionality of the problem under test.
 This leads to many more possible test cases than should be required for good class design, as discussed in chapter [Testing].

 Furthermore, there is the issue of how to deal with private methods in big classes.
 Apparently, the testing framework doesn’t have access to private methods.
 No one has, except for the class itself and maybe some friends classes.
 A first attempt is making the private methods public.
 This, however, is not recommended.
 You should not make methods public, only in order to test them.
 This will lead to crippled code with too many public methods, which is the exact opposite of encapsulation.
 For the same reason you should resist the temptation of making the test a friend class of the class under test.
-Therefore, unit tests should only test the public interface of a class.
+Therefore, unit tests (and certainly also all other tests) should only test the public interface of a class.
 It should test the class as a whole.
 If you are tempted to test also some private methods, you should resist.
 This is a clear sign that your private methods are too complex.
 Make these private methods a class on their own with a public interface that you can test.

 Classes that are hard to instantiate are another problem.
 For example, if an object is hard to construct, or the constructor has side effects that are not guaranteed to be undone by the destructor.
 Such as opening a file, incrementing a counter, etc. In the real code, it may be guaranteed that all the required conditions are met such that you never run into trouble.
 For instance that you are instantiating a class only once.
 When running unit tests however, these guarantees may be broken in some cases, leading to undesired behavior.
 For these reasons, the constructors should be small and not execute any fancy operations.